ITfoxtec/FoxIDs/README.md

 #### Sendgrid terms
 If you have not already accepted the Sendgrid legal terms for the selected plan in the subscription you will get the error *"User failed validation to purchase resources.
 Error message: 'Legal terms have not been accepted for this item on this subscription: 'XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX'.
 To accept legal terms using PowerShell, please use Get-AzureRmMarketplaceTerms and Set-AzureRmMarketplaceTerms API(https://go.microsoft.com/fwlink/?linkid=862451) or deploy via the Azure portal to accept the terms'"*

-You need to accept the terms either by deploying a Sendgrid instance in the [Azure portal](https://portal.azure.com) or with PowerShell by executing the following PowerShell commands.
-The exampel accept the terms for the free plan.
+You need to accept the terms either by deploying a Sendgrid instance in [Azure portal](https://portal.azure.com) or with PowerShell.
+The following PowerShell commands accept the Sendgrid terms for the free plan:

     Connect-AzureRmAccount
     $terms = Get-AzureRmMarketplaceTerms -Publisher 'SendGrid' -Product 'sendgrid_azure' -Name 'free'